syncthing/docs/users/faq.rst

 that file.
 Additionally, appending data to existing large files should be handled efficiently as well.

-Temporary files are used to store partial data downloaded from other devices.
+:ref:`Temporary files <temporary-files>` are used to store partial data downloaded from other devices.
 They are automatically removed whenever a file transfer has been completed or after the configured amount of time which is set in the configuration file (24 hours by default).

 Why is the sync so slow?
 ~~~~~~~~~~~~~~~~~~~~~~~~